 I like to schedule regular check-ins with students.
 You can do this by commenting or offering feedback on their completed pathway worksheets or you can meet 1:1 in real time to talk about their progress.

 You may also want to have some kind of paper or digital student tracker to keep track of which standard each student is working on and where each student is in their mastery of those standards.
 For teachers who use standards-based grading, this could just be your gradebook.
 For others, you may need to create something new like a spreadsheet.

 For now, consider how you could integrate pathways into your instruction.
-In my next post, I’ll share ideas for how you can build a pathway for your students.
+In Part 2 of this post, I’ll share ideas for how you can build a pathway for your students.
 I’ll also share a free template you can use to get started.

 For transcripts of episodes (and the option to search for terms in transcripts), click here!